 UNESCO World Heritage Site Galle

-You can also visit Sea Turtle Hatchery Centre in Galle if got time and interest.
+You can also visit the Sea Turtle Hatchery Centre in Galle if got time and interest.

 I didn’t stay in Galle and on the way to Colombo visited one Moonstone mines in Domanwila.
 If you’re not visiting Ratnapura, the famous gemstones mining destination in Sri Lanka then you might like to see the process of Moonstone mining here.